Bringing Baby Home

-Love Among the Diapers: Partnership Skills for Parents
+Date Nights & Diapers: Partnership Skills For Parents

 Babies are notoriously terrible roommates: they keep odd hours, they never clean up after themselves, and good luck getting their share of the rent.
 The mayhem they create has a way of turning their parents into roommates, too.
-How do you sidestep the pitfalls that make 70% of new parents unhappy in the first year?
+How do you sidestep the pitfalls that come with this new territory?

-In this 4 hour workshop, we’ll give you a roadmap for sustaining your relationship in the early years of parenthood:
+In this 4 hour workshop based on Dr. Gottman’s research, you’ll get a roadmap for sustaining your relationship in the early years of parenthood:

 - How to talk so your partner will hear you, and vice versa